 Super Bowl 52 MVP Nick Foles reportedly plans to sign with Jacksonville Jaguars

-Nick Foles, MVP of Super Bowl LII, is reportedly leaving the northeast and heading south to join the Jacksonville Jaguars.
+Super Bowl 52 MVP Nick Foles is reportedly leaving the Philadelphia Eagles and heading south to join the Jacksonville Jaguars.

-Foles, 30, is expected to sign a four-year contract with the team worth $88 million, according to NFL.com.
-The backup quarterback has played with the Philadelphia Eagles during both their 2017 and 2018 seasons, and during a stint from 2012 until 2014.
+Foles, 30, is expected to sign a four-year contract with the team worth a total of $88 million, according to NFL.com.
+The Associated Press reported that the deal includes $50.125 million guaranteed and could be worth up to $102 million with incentives.

 The Jaguars are reportedly expected to release quarterback Blake Bortles when Foles signs with the team.